vippsas/vipps-report-api/api-guide/settlement.md

 #### retained-disputed-capture

-If a capture that has previously been put on the ledger is *disputed* by the issuer (e.g., suspicion of fraud, damaged goods) then Vipps MobilePay may deduct the capture from the ledger.
+If a capture that has previously been put on the ledger is *disputed* by the issuer (e.g., suspicion of fraud, damaged goods), then Vipps MobilePay may deduct the capture from the ledger.

 The `reference` has the same value as the corresponding capture.